ScottoMotto/clear-underwater-mc-pack/README.md

 Clear Underwater Fullbright adds a lightmap file to increase the light levels underwater as well as in caves.
 It requires Optifine.

 Clear Underwater SeeThruGlass makes the side view of water transparent.
-This allow water to be clear behind glass for aquariums for rexample.
+This allow water to be clear behind glass for aquariums for example.

 Water textures based on work from: https://www.planetminecraft.com/texture_pack/clearwater-v1/